uviclibraries/blender/4-Rendering/4-Rendering.md

 Now it is time to render your 2D image!

-1. At the top of your viewport, along the other different windows, **left-click** the one that says Rendering.
+1. At the top of the Blender application next to *"File"* and *"Edit"* there is a button that says *"Render"*.
+Click on that and now you can see what your model looks like!

+2. If you want to save this image, you can click on *"Image*" at the top of the Render window and select *"Save As"* to pick a spot to save it to.